 - 1. Loss of privileges, a session with our counselor, and/or community service will result from excessive tardies, class disruptions, incomplete work, lunch problems, etc. This can be assigned before school, at lunch or after school. - 2.
 Referrals are reports written by school employees about the student's behavior.
-A referral usually states that the student has an attendance. behavior and/or academic problem.
+A referral usually states that the student has an attendance, behavior and/or academic problem.
 Referrals are usually handled by the school director (principal), assistant director or designee.
 Referrals written for severe infractions or multiple infractions may result in higher levels of progressive discipline. - 3.
+Restorative Justice Practices are used when appropriate.
+Restorative Justice empowers students to resolve conflicts on their own and/or in small groups.
+This methodology brings students together in peer-mediated small groups to talk, ask questions, and air grievances.
+RJ provides an opportunity to repair harm caused by one student or a group of students to others. - 4.
 On-Campus Suspension (OCS) may be used in lieu of suspension for certain offenses.
 OCS is held during the school day.
 Assignment to OCS is made by an administrator for a period of one to five days.
 Students assigned OCS remain in OCS during the length of the school day, including lunch period.
 Restroom breaks are scheduled.
-When in OCS, students are expected to complete all assignments and service projects provided by teachers. - 4.
-School Service Projects: for truancy, unserved detention, excessive tardies, lack of respect, or are assigned at the administration's discretion. - 5.
-Suspensions may occur for infractions involving Education Code, Section 48900. - 6.
+When in OCS, students are expected to complete all assignments and service projects provided by teachers. - 5.
+School Service Projects: for truancy, unserved detention, excessive tardies, lack of respect, or are assigned at the administration's discretion. - 6.
+Suspensions may occur for infractions involving Education Code, Section 48900. - 7.
 Expulsions: There are certain serious acts of misconduct for which students may be expelled from this school.
 This is an administrative and School Board decision and is for the most severe violations of school rules.

-The school safety plan was reviewed and revised by the School Site Council on January 25, 2022.
-The policy was approved by the school board on February 25, 2022.
+The school safety plan was reviewed and revised by the School Site Council on February 20, 2024.
+The policy was approved by the school board on February 23, 2024.

-The school safety plan was last reviewed and discussed with the school faculty on August 15, 2022.
+The school safety plan was last reviewed and discussed with the school faculty on August 2024.
 The safety procedures are reviewed with students each month when we hold a safety drill.